Leszek Włodzimierz Biały: Career

 After graduating, until 1986, he was a lecturer of art and history of Spain at the University of Warsaw Institute of Iberian and Ibero-American Studies.
 In 1986 he started working for the New Theater in Warsaw as a script translator.
 He was a Solidarity member at that time.

 In 1990 he began his career at the diplomatic service.
 Between 1990 and 1994 he was working at the embassy in Madrid, as a I secretary responsible for cultural and scientific relations.
 Between 1998 and 2003 he was working in Madrid again, this time as a deputy ambassador.
 While working at the MFA in Warsaw, he was in charge of relations with Spanish and Portuguese-speaking countries.

 From 2013 to 2017 he was deputy director of the Polish Institute in Bucharest.
 In August 2017 he was nominated as a Poland ambassador to Panama.
 He presented his credentials to the president Juan Carlos Varela on 24 October 2017.
-He is accredited to Belize, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, and Nicaragua as well.
+He was accredited to Belize, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, and Nicaragua as well.
 He ended his term on 31 December 2023.